 State of self-employment in the UK

-As the landscape of self-employment continues to evolve in the UK, this report takes a considered look at the current challenges and prospects facing the self-employed sector in the UK.
+As the landscape of self-employment continues to evolve in the UK, this report takes a considered look at the current challenges and prospects facing the self-employed sector.

 As societal needs and professional expectations evolve, the demand for flexible and highly specialised services continues.
 This places considerable demands on self-employed business owners and freelancers to adapt and innovate in response to changing market conditions.
 Amongst these challenges, freelancers and self-employed workers play a crucial role in meeting the diverse needs of their clients, delivering tailored solutions that help them to stand out and thrive in the economy.